ibm-ecm/ibm-ecm-connector-salesforce-lwc-recipes/README.md

    sf org login web
    ```

-4. Push the app to your scratch org:
+4. Push the app to your Salesforce org:
    ```
    sf project deploy start
    ```